MJingv/gogogo/dic.md

   ourselves ,physically and non-physically
 - this means being trusting respectful and forgiving to yourself
 - *lacking* in this area can not only affect the mental *state* but also influence your relationships
-- so how can your lack of self-love affect your relationship
+- so how can your lack of self-love affect your relationships?
 - let's take a look
-- you have difficulty to see what's your really think
+- you have difficulty *saying* what your really think
-- have a great self-esteem allow you to express your needs to others without taking your personally if they don't for you agree
+- have a great self-esteem allow you to express your needs to others without taking your personally if they don't *fully* you agree
-- lacking in this area can make it difficult to communicate what those needs are and led to a lessful relationship
+- lacking in this area can make it difficult to communicate what those needs are and led to a less *fulfilling* relationship
-- you may find yourself jumping through hoop to apprese your partner instead of being open what is bothering you
+- you may find yourself jumping through hoop to *appease* your partner instead of being open with what is bothering you
-- license c professor consulter cn f states that many cases having a low sonse of love come from childhood
+- license *clinical* professor *counselor* cf states that in many cases having a low *sensitive* of self-love come from childhood
-- prehaps you didn't feel that they doubly your lif be in you ,or you won't give a health modal like how to be self of short
+- *perhaps* you didn't feel that the *adults* in your life believed in you ,or you weren't given a health modal like how to be self *assured*
-- whenever the case maybe,you may find the problems you raise your relationship ,you're unable to probablely address them.
+- whenever the case maybe,you may find the problems you raise your relationship ,you're unable to *properly* address them.
-- you do not enforce boundries
+- you do not enforce *boundaries*
-- it's difficult to say no to someone ,you're about how to react or if they'll leave you.
+- it's difficult to say no to someone ,you *worry* about how they react or if they'll leave you.
-- it's can make it so bad you overlook your partner bad habits at fewer that they react poorly if you dress it
+- this can make it so bad that you overlook your partner bad habits out of  *fear* that they'll react poorly if you address it
-- doctor ls a psychologist author state that it's called rejection thetivity
+- doctor ls a psychologist author state that it's called rejection *sensitivity*
-- reject thetivity call you to act ways to avoid any kinds of rejections ,will or preceived and it can happen at your own spend
+- reject sensitivity *cause* you to act ways to avoid any kinds of rejections ,*real* or *perceived* and it can happen at your own *expense*
-- doctor cf states that niglighting your boundries can lead to the further issues like resenment stress and even problems with your physical house
+- doctor *got* *further* states that *neglecting* your boundaries can lead to the further issues like *resentment* stress and even problems with your physical *health*
-- setting boundry is health part of any relationship,and allows you to be clear with others on what you are and not comfortable it
+- setting boundaries is a healthy part of any relationship,and allows you to be clear with others on what you are and not comfortable *with*
-- having a lack of self-love can lead you to neglating your needs and put other buf on you
+- having a lack of self-love can lead you to neglect your needs and put others *above*  you
-- does it make same keep relationship from feeling,it's make it difficult for you to fill for fullfilt and also create room to be taken advantage of
+- though this *may* *seeming* keep relationship from *failing*,it's make it difficult for you to fill for *fulfilled* and also create room to be taken advantage of
 - trying to be someone,you're not
-- in your relationship,a lack of self love may make it tough to b your true self
+- in a relationship,a lack of self-love may make it tough to be your true self
-- you may put a lot of efforts in how you look and how someone else preserves you
+- you may put a lot of effort in how you look and how someone else *perceives* you
-- for example ,you may play a part of your personality to another person that you won't around other people,to make yourself seem more positive talkitive or loveheache
+- for example ,you might play *up* part of your personality to another person that you won't around other people,to make yourself seem more positive *talkative* or *level-headed*
-- there's still words states that many cases this is copy macniza for someone sensitive to how others preserve them
+- *therapist* sf states that many cases this is copying *mechanism* for someone sensitive to how others perceive them
-- to repeace the person around them,they create posona that other people will like to avoid rejection
+- to *appease* the people around them,they create a *persona* that other people will like to avoid rejection
-- it's impossible to when anybody over your may find being athetic to yourself ,it's much more fullfilling and posing closer relationship even if they're favoire
+- while it's impossible to *win* anybody over your may find being *authentic* to yourself ,it's much more fulfilling and pulls in closer relationship even if they're *fewer*
-- bans for times and futher wonders that many you can believe in the enauthtic ways can lead to feel of self-doubt and feature uncertainty
+- f further *warns* that many *who* *continue* to live in an *inauthentic* ways can lead to feelings of self-doubt and *future* uncertainty
-- the pharse be yourself is biggest takeaway
+- the *phrase* be yourself is biggest takeaway
 - you're constantly worried about your position in the relationship
-- and the relationship low self esteem of self love with lack of can lead to jealous and insecurity
+- in the relationship low self-esteem and lack of self-love can lead to jealous and insecurity
-- you may doubt your words in the relationship and assume it's coincident that they like you
+- you may doubt your *worth* in the relationship and assume it's coincident that they like you
-- people who lack of self love often worry about that their partner would be attracted by someone else or that they leave the relationship at any moment
+- people who lack of self-love often worry about that their partner would be attracted by someone else or that they'll leave their relationship at any moment
-- and article from circle life turns this as relationship anxity ,this's where you worry about your different aspect of your relationship and put mind stress on yourself
+- an article from phychalive *terms* this as relationship *anxiety*,this's where you worry about your different aspect of your relationship and put *immense* stress on yourself
-- this stots can brude and over power you ,making your relationship unplesant
+- this *thoughts* can *brood* and overpower you ,making your relationship  *unpleasant*
-- it's important to have confidence in yourself enter partner to trust each other
+- it's important to have confidence in yourself and your partner to trust each other
-- in the end ,feeling insecurity in relationship can further hurted rather than address in the weeks
+- in the end ,feeling *insecure* in relationship can further hurt it rather than address in the weaknesses
-- settling for whatever come to your way,people would lack of self love are usually ready to commit the first person you shows any interests them
+- settling for whatever come to your way,people *with* lack of self-love are usually ready to commit the first person who shows any interests them
 - and they lose lo of thoughts and opinions when they come to who they choose to be in the relationship with
 - it's can lead to settling for behavior that you are not ok with
 - many people do this out of fear losing their relationship and being alone
-- however,doctor jw from psychology today states that meataining high stander will benefit you, as you have more control over getting what you want to bf
+- however,doctor jw from psychology today states that *maintaining* high *standards* will benefit you, as you have more control over getting what you want *out of life*
-- she states this will help with your self esteem and it'll make it easier to step a way from bad situation
+- she states this will help with your self-esteem and it'll make it easier to step *away* from bad situation
-- it's important to know your value and up all them
+- it's important to know your value and *uphold* them
-- even though it maybe difficult and you may feel rejection,you will find that it will be more for feeling to be in the company of someone cares or settling for last
+- even though it may be difficult and you may *face* rejection,you will find that it will be more fulfilling to be in the company of someone cares *versus* settling for *less*
-- self love is important for your will being and intern important for the relationship in your life
+- self-love is important for your will-being and in turn important for the relationship in your life
 - improving this skill can be difficult